-Loving God and loving neighbour belong together, and the best, most fruitful life is lived in loving communion with God our Creator, as well as with our fellow human beings.
+Loving God and loving neighbour belong together.
+We’d say that the best, most fruitful life is lived in loving communion with God our Creator, as well as with our fellow human beings.

 Are there daily patterns that help you to follow Jesus?

 Most Christians spend most of their life outside the walls of their churches.
 Most of us need help finding God in the ordinary stuff of daily life.
-We could all do with help sharing God’s love in practical ways as well as in talking honestly about our faith.
+We could all do with help sharing God’s love in practical ways and also by talking about our faith – with honesty!

 Christianity unskilfully taught or understood has the scope to spiritually harm.
 God is love.
 If you have questions about the eternal destination of people who God created, reflect on this: